 Doud House and the Carriage House Garden

 Years ago, the Historic Garden League restored and developed the gardens surrounding the Doud House; and also the Carriage House Garden at the Perry Downer House.
 These historic properties are located on the corner of Scott and Van Buren streets in Monterey.
-The Perry Downer House with its Carriage House Garden was recently sold to private individuals.
+The Perry Downer House with its Carriage House Garden has been sold to private individuals.
 The Doud House belongs to the Monterey History and Art Association (MHAA).
 The Historic Garden League continues to work with MHAA to help maintain the historic garden at the Doud House.

 Historic Garden League volunteers offer tours of six historic gardens in the area of the Custom House Plaza.
 Docents inform visitors of the historical significance of the buildings as well as describing the gardens and the plants.
 These tours are within easy walking distance from the Picket Fence where the tours begin.
 Regularly scheduled tours are offered on a seasonal basis during the months of April to September.
 Special tours for groups can be arranged by appointment throughout the year.

 The Historic Garden League is a nonprofit educational organization.
-Member activities include volunteering to help with the operation of the shops; volunteer gardening where teams of HGL gardeners, including master gardeners, gather on three regularly scheduled mornings a month to work in one or more of the four gardens that HGL is currently helping to maintain; volunteering to lead tours of historic gardens in the area of the Custom House Plaza; volunteering to help with the planning, preparation and implementation of HGL’s annual, or semi-annual fund raising event, “History in Bloom”; and participation in HGL’s board and general members meetings and the less frequent general membership meetings which consist of a brief business agenda followed by an educational program and an optional luncheon; and, assistance with HGL’s outreach efforts to inform the community of the many valuable things that HGL does to support the historic gardens of Monterey.
+Member activities include volunteering to help with the operation of the shops; volunteer gardening where teams of HGL gardeners, including master gardeners, gather on three or four regularly scheduled mornings a month to work in one or more of the several gardens that HGL is currently helping to maintain; volunteering to lead tours of historic gardens in the area of the Custom House Plaza; volunteering to help with the planning, preparation and implementation of HGL’s fund raising events; participation in HGL’s board and general members meetings and the less frequent general membership meetings which consist of a brief business agenda followed by an educational program and an optional luncheon; and, assistance with HGL’s outreach efforts to inform the community of the many valuable things that HGL does to support the historic gardens of Monterey.